husainasad/Cloud-Computing-2-2/README.md

 ### Event-Driven Architecture:
 In this approach, each lambda function is triggered by putting objects in S3. <br>
-Therefore, you will have to add respective triggers in the lambda functions.
+Therefore, you will have to add respective triggers in the lambda functions. <br>
 This approach ensures low coupling between the lambda functions. <br>

 ### Lambda-to-Lambda Invocation:
 In this approach, the face-recognition function is triggered by video-splitting function. <br>
 Therefore, you will only need to add trigger for the first function.
 The video-splitting function will invoke the face-recognition function with specific parameters once its own process is complete.
 The face-recognition function will respond to the invocation and use the specified parameters for processing. <br>
 Additionally, you will have to add the required invoking permission to the lambda-role for invocation. <br>
+This approach tightly couples the lambda functions which is not preferred. <br>